magicmarc/marks-reverie/src/content/posts/Act_II_The_Bookcase_Opens.md

 **MARK** *(groaning)*:
 This is going to be a disaster.

-(They disappear into the candlelit building, music already spilling out.
-The “Ball Disaster” awaits.)
+(They disappear into the candlelit building, music already spilling out.)

 ## Scene: A grand assembly room in Meryton